Immigration Options for Undocumented Children and Families

 Any similar activity in violation of federal, state, or local criminal law

-1. The child or his or her parent, or guardian has information about the criminal activity and has been helpful, is being helpful, or is likely to be helpful in the investigation or prosecution of the crime.
+1. The child, their parent, or guardian has information about the criminal activity and has been helpful, is being helpful, or is likely to be helpful in the investigation or prosecution of the crime.

-2. The undocumented person must obtain certification from a federal, state of local law enforcement official, prosecutor, judge, or other authority investigating criminal activity, or from a child protective services or USCIS official that shows that he or she has been helpful, or is likely to be helpful in the investigation or prosecution of the crime.
+2. The undocumented person must obtain certification from a federal, state of local law enforcement official, prosecutor, judge, or other authority investigating criminal activity, or from a child protective services official that shows that they have been helpful, or is likely to be helpful in the investigation or prosecution of the crime.
 The SCSW of the SIS Unit is the designated person by the Director to sign off on U Visa Certifications when the crime was investigated by DCFS.

 • The investigation does not result in prosecution.